Help with the yResults Chart

 Remaining Columns: DNA Test Results showing 12 Marker Test (first 12 markers, called the first panel), 25 Marker Test (markers 13-25, called the second panel), 37 Marker Test (markers 26-37, called the third panel), and 67 Marker Test (markers 38-67, called the fourth panel).

-Explanation of the colors and values in the DNA results chart:
+Explanation of the colors and values in the DNA results chart

 Marker values shown in red indicate markers that mutate or change more frequently than usual and marker values shown in black indicate more stable markers that mutate or change less often.
 A value of 0 underlined and in blue indicates the lab reported a null value or no result for that marker or that the lab did not test that marker.
 A yellow background indicates that the Participant's marker value differs from the predominant marker value for the Family Group.

-Explanation of the Haplogroups in the DNA results chart:
+Explanation of the Haplogroups in the DNA results chart

 Haplogroups shown in red after the name of the Participant's EKA have been predicted based on unambiguous results in the Participant's DNA.